restyler/amazon-php-scraper/README.md

 ## Proxy Support
-This RapidAPI API uses a network of proxies so you don't need to manage proxies manually.
+[This solution uses a network of proxies](https://rapidapi.com/restyler/api/amazon23) so you don't need to manage proxies manually.

 ## Examples, Error Handling
 See full example file [here](examples/index.php).